honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 First, **create an API key**.
 This key should have the following permissions:
 - Create Datasets
 - Manage Queries and Columns
+- Run Queries
 - Manage Public Boards
+- Manage SLOs
 - Manage Triggers
 - Manage Recipients
 - Manage Markers

 Next, **initialize the dataset**.
 The helper script [setup-testsuite-dataset](scripts/setup-testsuite-dataset) will create the dataset and required columns that are used in the tests.
-You will need to use Bash 4 to run this script.
+You will need to use Bash 4+ to run this script.

 ```sh
 HONEYCOMB_API_KEY=<your API key> HONEYCOMB_DATASET=<dataset> ./scripts/setup-testsuite-dataset